Beware the Single-Purpose People

 - Can we change

-- Are we shipping value, or just rearranging deck chairs on the SS Abstraction?
+- Are we shipping value, or just rearranging folders?

 V. Conclusion: Fostering Cohesive and Maintainable Code

-The Single Responsibility Principle is a useful chisel in the toolbox.
-It is not a chainsaw, nor a holy mandate to pulverize your codebase into atomic dust.
-Like any tool, its value lies entirely in the skill and judgment of the wielder.
+The Single Responsibility Principle is a useful tool.
+It is not a mandate to pulverize your codebase into atomic dust.
+Like any tool, its value depends on the judgment of the person using it.

-So when you encounter the Single-Purpose People, eyes gleaming with refactoring zeal, ready to wage war on any function daring to exceed three lines, take a deep breath.
-Remember Chloe and her disassembled toys.
-Remember the weeping developer and the 12-file checkbox.
+So when you encounter the Single-Purpose People, ready to wage war on any function daring to exceed three lines, take a breath.
+Remember the 12-file checkbox.

 Stay pragmatic.
 Focus on outcomes.
-And for the love of God, don’t let the pursuit of perfect purity become the enemy of perfectly adequate, maintainable code.
+Do not let the pursuit of perfect purity become the enemy of maintainable code.
 Your sanity, and your team’s velocity, depend on it.

-³ We’re talking about conceptual purity here – the idea that a function should do only “one thing” logically.
-Don’t confuse this with functional programming’s concept of a “pure function” (no side effects), which is a different, though sometimes related, beast.
-The Single-Purpose People often conflate the two in their righteous quest.
+² We’re talking about conceptual purity here: the idea that a function should do only “one thing” logically.
+Do not confuse this with functional programming’s concept of a “pure function” with no side effects, which is a different, though sometimes related, idea.